Stresses and fluid flow in lamina cribrosa through anisotropic poroelasticty: Influence of lamina cribrosa structure

 \subsubsection{Effects of anisotropy on the mechanics of the LC}

 In this section, a comparison is conducted between the transversely isotropic model presented above for the poroelastic LC and an isotropic version.
 For this comparison, the poroelastic independent material constants in the isotropic case (two from the elastic skeleton and two from the poroelastic interaction) are obtained from the eight independent constants of linear poroelasticity for transverse isotropy (five for the elastic skeleton and three for the porous to skeleton interaction) by leveraging the out-of-plane modulus to the one in the isotropic plane ($r,\theta$).
-The reason for doing so lies in the way the elastic parameters of the LC have been typically measured in the literature \cite{causin2014,woo1972}.\\ The results for the case of the isotropic and the transversely isotropic cylindrical LC are reported in Figure \ref{fig:comparison_isotropy}.
+The reason for doing so lies in the fact that in the literature \cite{causin2014,woo1972}, the elastic parameters of the lamina have been primarily determined from experimenting on the tissue along the radial direction, which corresponds to the plane of isotropy in the present TI formulation.\\ The results for the case of the isotropic and the transversely isotropic cylindrical LC are reported in Figure \ref{fig:comparison_isotropy}.

 Accordingly, the isotropic (I) model can follow only qualitatively the profiles of the transversal isotropic one (TI), failing at reproducing -- with error up to 60$\%$ -- the prediction of the TI model.
-In particular, the variation of blood content, depicted in the first graph on the left of Figure \ref{fig:comparison_isotropy}, denounces great differences between the two approaches.
+In particular, the variation of fluid content, depicted in the first graph on the left of Figure \ref{fig:comparison_isotropy}, denounces great differences between the two approaches.
 The consequences of using an isotropic model can then have a direct impact on the evaluation of blood inflow and outflow from the various regions of the lamina, not providing a reliable tool for the hydro-mechanical behavior of this specific tissue.
-This relatively large quantitative detachment between isotropy and anisotropy (TI) models is also evident from the central graph of the same figure, where the deviatoric stress measure is reported.
+This relatively large quantitative detachment between isotropy and anisotropy (TI) models is also evident from the central graph of the same figure and below in figure \ref{fig:density_iso}, where the deviatoric stress measure is reported.
 Here, the difference in predictions can go beyond $45\%$ for the most stressed areas, namely the intraocular and retrobulbar edges of the lamina.